yhwang/prestodb.github.io/website/blog/2020-08-06-presto-in-ea.md

 **Authors:** Teng Wang, Du Li, Yu Jin and Sundeep Narravula

-Electronic Arts (EA) is a leading company in the gaming industry, providing over a thousand games to serve billions of users worldwide.
+Electronic Arts (EA) is a leading company in the gaming industry, providing dozens of games to serve billions of users worldwide each year.
 Making near real-time decisions for EA’s online services is critical for our business.
 This blog describes a data platform on AWS based on Presto and Alluxio to support online services with instantaneous response within the gaming industry.